CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_web_with_python.md

 - content type: body's content type
 #### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?
 Headers:
 - Content-type
 - Status code
 Body:
 - The site you receive
 #### What is DNS?
 How does it work?
-DNS stands for Domain Name System.
+The Domain Name System (DNS) is the phonebook of the Internet.
+Humans access information online through domain names, like nytimes.com or espn.com.
+Web browsers interact through Internet Protocol (IP) addresses.
-DNS translates the domain name into an IP address to connect to the server.
-It kind of works like a phone book.
+  DNS translates domain names to IP addresses so browsers can load Internet resources

 #### What is a web server?
 A web server is used for hosting websites.
 It usually runs on a dedicated hardware which stores data about the web page.